 Having made this air fryer asparagus 6 times in the last month, I think I’m obsessed!
 Looking for more super quick and simple veggie recipes, though?
 You might like my 10-minute air fryer green beans, most delicious pan-fried zucchini, or 5-minute sugar snap peas.

 Ingredients for Air Fryer Asparagus

-How Long to Cook Asparagus in Air Fryer
+How Long To Cook Asparagus in the Air Fryer?

 - Thin: Cook for 3-5 minutes.

-- Medium: Cook for 5-10 minutes.
-Mine were medium thickness and I cooked them for 7 minutes.
-I loved the asparagus texture.
+- Medium: Cook for 6-9 minutes.
+I cooked mine for 7 minutes.

 - Thick: Cook for 10-15 minutes.